urgdog/urg.systems/thonks/errors.md

 # Urg Totem: Error Say, 'Cable Not Plugged'.
 Humans Say, 'System Broken.'

 In olden days, when Urg was a young shaman, he think everyone want to know things.
-Urg likes knowing things, and reading.
+Urg likes know things, and read.
 Sometimes tho, ppl don't want all knowledge.
 Is ok- not everyone likes to know history since time started.
-Very helpful for troubleshooting, not helpful for finishing things before ale-o-clock.
+Very helpful for troubleshoot, not helpful for finishing things before ale-o-clock.

 So, Urg make programs- sometimes they have errors!
 Can't control that because humans interact with programs.
 That's the point!
 But humans are weird and